BibliothecaDAO/master-scroll/docs/game/resources.md

 #### How are Resources generated?

 Once a Realm is settled in the game it will begin generating 25 of each Resource it has per day.
-This is the base amount that generates.
+This is the base amount that generates, but is influence by your choices in managing the Realm.

 #### How do I increase Resource production?